5.

 Goodwill

 Goodwill represents the excess of the cost of an acquired business over the fair value of the identifiable tangible and intangible assets acquired and liabilities assumed in a business combination.
-At both March 29, 2025 and March 30, 2024, the Company had goodwill of $358.0 million.
+At March 28, 2026 and March 29, 2025, the Company had goodwill of $365.2 million and $358.0 million, respectively.
+The change in the goodwill balance in fiscal 2026 was the result of acquisitions during the period.
 Goodwill is allocated to reporting units included in the U.S. Factory-built Housing segment, which include the Company’s U.S. manufacturing and retail operations.
-At March 29, 2025, there were no accumulated impairment losses related to goodwill.
+At March 28, 2026, there were no accumulated impairment losses related to goodwill.

 Intangible Assets